-- 2. The flood insurance study and accompanying flood insurance rate maps and flood boundary and floodway maps depict the minimum area of applicability of this article and may be supplemented by studies for other areas that allow implementation of this article and that are recommended to the city council by the floodplain coordinator. - 3.
-Examples of other studies that may be relied upon for the establishment of the base flood elevation or delineation of the 100-year floodplain and flood-prone areas include: - a.
-Any flood or flood-related study conducted by the United States Army Corps of Engineers, the United States Geological Survey or any other local, state or federal agency; or - b.
+- The special flood hazard areas identified by the Federal Insurance Administration of the Federal Emergency Management Agency in the flood insurance study dated June 15, 1994, and the accompanying flood insurance rate maps and flood boundary and floodway maps dated June 15, 1994, and all subsequent amendments and/or revisions, are adopted by reference and declared to be a part of this article. - The flood insurance study and accompanying flood insurance rate maps and flood boundary and floodway maps depict the minimum area of applicability of this article and may be supplemented by studies for other areas that allow implementation of this article and that are recommended to the city council by the floodplain coordinator. - Examples of other studies that may be relied upon for the establishment of the base flood elevation or delineation of the 100-year floodplain and flood-prone areas include: - a.
+Any flood or flood-related study conducted by the United States Army Corps of Engineers, the United States Geological Survey or any other local, state or federal agency; or

+- b.
 Any base flood study authored by a registered professional engineer in the State of Georgia that has been prepared by FEMA-approved methodology and approved by the community development director. - 4.
-Examples of other studies that may be relied upon for the establishment of the future-conditions flood elevation or delineation of the future-conditions floodplain and flood-prone areas include: - a.
-Any flood or flood-related study conducted by the United States Army Corps of Engineers, the United States Geological Survey, or any other local, state or federal agency; or - b.
+Examples of other studies that may be relied upon for the establishment of the future-conditions flood elevation or delineation of the future-conditions floodplain and flood-prone areas include: - Any flood or flood-related study conducted by the United States Army Corps of Engineers, the United States Geological Survey, or any other local, state or federal agency; or - b.
 Any future-conditions flood study authored by a registered professional engineer in the State of Georgia that has been prepared by FEMA-approved methodology approved by the community development director.